 Visitors who overstay their visas face significant fines or travel bans.

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy or consulate of [country] for the most up to date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Kuwait Embassy website for the most up to date information.

 Safety and security